Emerging infectious diseases:

 An international school

-The UNITEID network
+UNITEID network

 Find all UNITEID members and partners in France and abroad.

-They liven up the school
+They manage the school

 The team